Experiment in Campus Jurisprudence, 2011-2025

 2011:

-- On April 4, the OCR issued its Dear Colleague Letter on sexual violence.
+- On April 4, the Department of Education’s Office for Civil Rights issued its Dear Colleague Letter on sexual violence.
 (Coincidentally, on the same day, Barack Obama announced his plan to run for president in the 2012 election.)
 The Letter did not undergo public review-and-comment, as required by the Administrative Procedure Act.

 - SAVE, the American Association of University Professors and Foundation for Individual Rights in Education sent communications to the OCR calling for the withdrawal of its unlawful policy.

-- 42 articles and editorials were published critical of the OCR policy.
+- Over the years, hundreds of articles and editorials would be published critical of the OCR policy.

 2012:

-- SAVE issued press releases critical of the OCR policy on February 17, September 5, September 12, October 4, October 29, and December 7.
-Over the subsequent five years, SAVE would issue dozens of similar press releases.
+- SAVE issued press releases critical of the OCR policy.
+Over the subsequent years, SAVE would issue dozens of similar press releases.

 2013: